VasileiosVal/node-task-app/README.md

 * Authentication with JWT
 * Authorization middleware with admin layer
 * Error handling with file logging
-* Email verification with SendGrid API after successful registration
+* Email verification with SendGrid API upon successful registration
-* validation with Joi
+* Validation with Joi

 more routes and functionalities will be added in the near future.